 I cannot see the server user interface?
 How can I log on?

 Cause: The server runs as a service, so it has no user interface.
 All actions are initiated from the client software.

+Remedy: To start the client, do one of the following:

+Click the program icon on the desktop (Windows) or in the Dock

+(Macintosh).

-Remedy: To start the client, do one of the following: • Click the program icon on the desktop (Windows) or in the Dock (Macintosh). • Right-click the Fiery XF Control icon, and click Fiery XF Client Start.
-I am working can I do? with Windows.
+• Right-click the Fiery XF Control icon, and click Fiery XF Client Start.

+I am working with Windows.
 The server does not accept any connection from a client.
+What can I do?

-What Cause: A firewall is set up which is blocking the communication.
+Cause: A firewall is set up which is blocking the communication.

 Remedy: Unlock ports 50005 - 50026.
-For more information, see the Windows help. • ; with Windows.
-Although I am able to log on to Fiery XF successfully, I cannot workflows or output devices.
+For more information, see the Windows help.

+I am working with Windows.
+Although I am able to log on to Fiery XF successfully, I cannot see any users, workflows or output devices.

 Cause: A firewall is set up which is blocking the communication.

 Remedy: Unlock ports 50005 - 50026.
 For more information, see the Windows help.